CaveX/CaveX2023/launch_app/README.md

 # launch_app
 Services and shell scripts to make CaveX work when the primary controller boots

-The services in launch_services must be placed inside the /lib/systemd? folder on your Ubunutu 18.04 device.
+The services in launch_services must be placed inside the /lib/systemd/system folder on the Jetson which runs Ubunutu 20.04 device.
 Each service runs a corresponding shell script.

 The shell scripts in launch_scripts launch ros nodes, run python scripts, and more.